-In many ways Australia is like the old country, the “mother land”.
+Australia is like England…but different.
+In many ways, Australia is like the old country, the “motherland”.
 But everything is just a bit different.
 The politics, the education, the way of life.
 It’s not totally different to life in England.
 But it’s certainly different.
 Same with the football.

 Australian football, known as Aussie Rules or AFL, looks kind of familiar…like a hybrid of the world game – round ball football – and rugby.
 You can kick it, pick it up, run with it, pass it, knock the other guy over.
-Even the odd fist fight seems to be accepted as just part of the sport.
+Even the odd fistfight seems to be accepted as just part of the sport.
 Certainly not to get too excited about.

-Australians love sport of every kind.
+Australians love sports of every kind.
 They love to participate and to watch.
 And “football” or “footie” is big down under.
 But unlike most countries in the world you have to clarify what you mean when you say “football” because there are 4 types, or codes: The round ball version that is called football in most countries.
 In Australia, usually called soccer, despite repeated efforts to get everyone to call it football.

 - Rugby Union.
-The 15-a-side game with that is played mostly as a non professional game in Europe, Australia, New Zealand and a few other countries.
+The 15-a-side game with that is played mostly as a non-professional game in Europe, Australia, New Zealand and a few other countries.

 - Rugby League.
-The 13-a-side game that is the professional version of rugby and played mostly in Australia, New Zealand, England and France.
+The 13-a-side game that is the professional version of rugby and played mostly in Australia, New Zealand, England, and France.

 - Australian Rules Football.
 The hybrid game that is only really played in Australia.

-- Aussie Rules is said to have its origins in the Irish game, Gaelic Football, and it certainly shares that games physicality.
-This is not a game for pretty boys and fans love to hear the crunch of players colliding.
+- Aussie Rules is said to have its origins in the Irish game, Gaelic Football, and it certainly shares that game’s physicality.
+This is not a game for pretty boys, and fans love to hear the crunch of players colliding.

-Not only is the ball egg-shaped but so is the field.
+Although played throughout Australia, the real home for Aussie Rules is Victoria, where it first started in the mid 19th century.
+Not only is the ball egg-shaped, but so is the field.
 The game is played over 4 quarters of 20 minutes each.
 Each team is permitted to have up to 18 players on the field at any one time.
-The play is different to most other ball games as the ball can be passed by punching it or by kicking.
+The play is different to most other ball games, as the ball can be passed by punching or by kicking.
 A score – a goal – is made when the ball is propelled through the tall uprights, at any height.

-If you have the chance you should go to see a game.
-The atmosphere is great and the tension that is found at some football matches around the world is noticeably absent.
+If you have the chance, you should go to see a game.
+The atmosphere is great, and the tension that is found at some football matches around the world is noticeably absent.